 I always wake up to skin that is calm and brighter after using CeraVe Skin Renewing Cream Serum.
 My skin is not sensitive to this product, and I can even use it on my neck.
 I use it as the second-to-last step before my moisturizer.
 If you have sensitive skin, there are additional newer retinols you can try.
 I compare two in The Ordinary vs The Inkey List post.

 Drugstore Anti-Aging Peptide Serum

-DECIEM, the parent company of The Ordinary, now suggests avoiding the use of peptides in the same routine as direct acids, LAA (L-Ascorbic Acid) and ELAA (Ethylated Ascorbic Acid), since the effectiveness of the peptides might be compromised.
+DECIEM, the parent company of The Ordinary, now suggests avoiding using peptides in the same routine as direct acids, LAA (L-Ascorbic Acid), and ELAA (Ethylated Ascorbic Acid), since the effectiveness of the peptides might be compromised.
 Since I use vitamin C in the morning, I use the “Buffet” at night and avoid using it in conjunction with acids.

 At night, if using Cerave retinol cream serum or The Inkey List retinol, I will apply The Buffet prior to those products since they are thicker in texture.

 The Buffet is alcohol-free, silicone-free, nut-free, vegan, gluten-free and cruelty-free.